 Atari 5200 VCS Cartridge Adaptor - CX55

-This handy device allows you to play your VCS/2600 games on the 5200 using any standard compatible 9-pin D-sub connector.
+This device allows you to play your VCS/2600 games on the 5200 using any standard compatible 9-pin D-sub connector.
 The elimination of the TV Type switch makes it incompatible with several VCS games that use it as part of the game, which is ironic since Coleco and Mattel included it with theirs.
 An interesting side-note: The VCS Adaptor is actually an entire Atari VCS/2600 system, much like adaptors for other systems.
 The cartridge port of the Atari 5200 has the necessary outputs and inputs to power the adaptor, and pass the audio/video signals on to the TV.
 The original 4-port 5200 consoles have to be modified in order for this to work on it.

 Cardco VIC-20 Cardapter

 The September 1983 issue of Electronic Games (pg.
 41) shows an advertisement for Cardapter, a VCS/2600 cart adapter for the VIC-20.
 The October 1983 issue of Electronic Fun (pg.
 26) lists a price ($89.95) and the distributor's address - 313 Mathewson, Wichita, KS 67214.
 The distributor was Cardco, Inc. in the US, LSI Distributors Ltd in West Canada, Hobby Craft Canada in East Canada, and Audiogenic in Europe.
 Emulation quality and reliability are unknown.

 Coleco ColecoVision Expansion Module #1